JohnW44/Python_Project/aa19-python-group-project/APIDOCS.md

-### Users should be able DELETE albums based on AlbumId
+### Users should be able to DELETE albums based on AlbumId

 Deletes an existing album, based on AlbumId.